MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-chatbot.md

 ms.reviewer: ndoelman
 ---

-# ransparency note for chatbot
+# Transparency note for chatbot

 This transparency note describes the AI impact of Power Pages' natural language to form feature.